ChickenStrips0572/.github/profile/README.md

 ## 🌱 Currently Learning

 - Expanding my knowledge in Lua scripting
-- Exploring more advanced UDK features
+- Exploring more advanced Simulations of smoke and fire
 - Learning about fire fighting and emergency response tech

 ## 🤔 I’d Like to Collaborate On